 Younger women are experiencing greater financial challenges.
 Those under age 35 have an unemployment rate of 25%, and 22% don’t own a checking or savings account.

-Women overall are underserved by financial advisors.
+Women overall are undeserved by financial advisors.
 Two-thirds do not currently work with an advisor.
 The biggest obstacles are perceived to be cost and lack of funds.